 How Contributory Negligence Applies to a TBI Case

-According to the Code of Virginia §8.01-58, contributory negligence prevents someone from recovering damages if they are partly responsible for their personal injury.
-This means you may not receive any compensation from the defendant in your TBI case if you are found to have contributed to your injuries in any way.
-In this scenario, you may have to pay all of your accident-related expenses out of your own pocket.
+Under Virginia law, contributory negligence prevents someone from recovering damages if they are partly responsible for their injury.
+This means you may not receive any compensation in your TBI case if you contributed to your injuries in any way.
+In this scenario, you may have to pay all of your accident–related expenses out of pocket.

 To understand how contributory negligence works, consider an example.
 A judge or jury may say the defendant in your case is 70% at fault for your TBI.
-Although the defendant is primarily responsible, you may not recover any damages since you are 30% liable for your injury.
+Although the defendant is primarily responsible, you may not recover any damages since you are 30% responsible for causing your injury.

 Traumatic Brain Injury Insurance Claim